trisongz/lazyops/docs/future-updates.md

   graceful degradation when those utilities are unavailable.
 - Evaluate emitting structured data (JSON) alongside formatted strings so the metrics can be ingested by observability tooling without parsing log text.

+## lzo.registry
+- `lzo.registry.objects` is still a partial stub that references undefined client registries; determine whether it should mirror the client registry or be removed before publishing the API.
+- `MRegistry` currently stores all class-level state on the class itself; consider migrating to instance-level storage to support multiple independent registries.

+## lzo.types
+- Explore simplifying the `BaseSettings` inheritance chain so it no longer needs to import logging utilities at runtime, reducing the risk of circular dependencies when documentation generators import the module.
+- Investigate whether `set_app_env` should call `AppEnv.from_env` directly
+  instead of delegating via the potentially `None` ``self.app_env`` attribute.

+## lzo.utils
+- Several helper modules still use legacy ``from typing import`` patterns; sweep the remaining files (`helpers.dates`, `helpers.caching`, etc.) so typing imports are consistent across the package.
+- The optional bcrypt dependency in `keygen.generate_htpasswd_key` is lazily imported; consider surfacing a clearer error message when the dependency is missing to aid downstream users.